Geraldine Turner: Early life

-Turner was born and raised in Brisbane.
+Turner was born and raised in Brisbane, attending St Margaret's Anglican Girls' School.
 Her career in performance began at an early age.
 As a child, Turner appeared in productions of Aladdin and The Sleeping Princess and as a performer on the local television variety program Cottee's Happy Hour.
-She trained in classical ballet and classical singing.
+She trained in classical ballet for ten years and was a member of the Ballet Theatre of Queensland.
+She received a Diploma of Education after high school.
+She also studied classical singing at the Queensland Conservatorium of Music for 5 years.
+She began her career with the Queensland Theatre Company in the early 1970s.

 Theatre

 In the early 1970s, Turner appeared with the Queensland Theatre Company in the musicals Lock Up Your Daughters, A Rum Do!, Oh, What a Lovely War! and the play She Stoops to Conquer.

 She played Petra in the 1973 original Australian cast of A Little Night Music (J. C. Williamson's) and the lead role of Desiree Armfeldt in a 1990 Sydney Theatre Company revival.
 Other roles in Stephen Sondheim musicals include Mrs Lovett in Sweeney Todd (Melbourne Theatre Company), The Baker's Wife in Into the Woods and Joanne in Company (Sydney Theatre Company).

 Other notable musical theatre roles include Nancy in Oliver!, Velma Kelly in the original Australian cast of Chicago (Sydney Theatre Company), Reno Sweeney in Anything Goes and Katisha in The Mikado (Essgee).
-She has performed in Australian musicals Summer Rain (Queensland Theatre Company), Jonah Jones (Sydney Theatre Company) and Ned Kelly (Adelaide Festival Centre Trust/Australian Elizabethan Theatre Trust).
+She has performed in Australian musicals Summer Rain (Queensland Theatre Company), Jonah Jones (Sydney Theatre Company) and Ned Kelly (Adelaide Festival Centre Trust / Australian Elizabethan Theatre Trust).
 Turner has also featured in various plays including Inheritance (Melbourne Theatre Company), Present Laughter and Don's Party (Sydney Theatre Company).
 In cabaret, she has performed in Australia, the United States, the United Kingdom, Canada and Africa.